On short expressions for cosets of permutation subgroups: The algorithm

+In ``Cas 1'' we colour each element of $\Gamma$ by the length of its orbit (in time $O(m^{3})$ by Lemma~\ref{le:orbblo}) and we are in our case \eqref{th:certnodom}. ``Cas 2a'' is our case \eqref{th:certlargesym} for $S=\Phi$.

+``Cas 2b'' starts by arbitrarily fixing some points of $\Gamma$, precisely $d-1$ many for $d$ as in Lemma~\ref{le:dtrans}\eqref{le:dtranscfsg}, and then feeds the resulting configuration to the Split-or-Johnson procedure (without passing through the Design Lemma).
+In ``Cas 3'', the information we already have at hand after the production of the local certificates lets us have a colouring of $(\Gamma\setminus\mathrm{supp}(\phi(F)))^{a}$ with less than half twins (as long as $a\leq\frac{m}{4}$): we can make it into an $a$-ary configuration and refine it through Weisfeiler-Leman at a cost of $O(a^{2}m^{2a+1}\log m)$ for the runtime, and then invoke the Design Lemma plus Split-or-Johnson.

-Our case \eqref{thcertsplit} is the ``split'' case of SoJ, while case \eqref{thcertjohn} is the ``Johnson'' case.
-We have explicitly written in our statement what the sentence ``we can find [...] a Johnson scheme embedded in [...] $\Gamma$'' means in the statement of that theorem: in particular, the fact that the objects that when permuting induce a permutation of $V_{1}$ may be the parts of $\mathcal{B}'$ (instead of being directly the elements of $V_{2}$) is due to the use of Ex.
-2.18 inside CSoJ, where from a graph made of elements of $V_{2}$ we pass to a contracted graph made of its parts. \end{proof}
+In both cases, we can apply Proposition~\ref{pr:computsoj}: the two alternatives \eqref{pr:computsojsplit} and \eqref{pr:computsojjohn} therein correspond respectively to cases \eqref{th:certsplit} and \eqref{th:certjohn} here.
+We have explicitly written in our statement what the sentence ``nous pouvons trouver [...] un sch\'ema de Johnson plong\'e sur [...] $\Gamma$'' means in the statement of \cite[Thm.~5.3]{Hel19}: in particular, the fact that the objects that when permuting induce a permutation of $V_{1}$ may be the parts of $\mathcal{B}'$ (instead of being directly the elements of $V_{2}$) is due to the use of \cite[Ex.~2.18]{Hel19} inside CSoJ, where from a graph made of elements of $V_{2}$ we pass to a contracted graph made of its parts.

+The multiplicative cost of ``Cas 2b'' and ``Cas 3'' is bounded by $m^{a+\sage{fmsoj}\log m}$ (certainly $d\leq a$, so the ``Cas 2b'' expense is subsumed by the ``Cas 3'' expense), and their additive cost is safely absorbed into the $O(m^{3a}n^{11})$.
+For our choice of $a$, we obtain the cost featured in \eqref{th:certsoj}. \end{proof}

-\begin{remark} The multiplicative cost described in case \eqref{thcertsoj} of Theorem~\ref{thcert} means the following: since a permutation in $G$ induces also an even permutation of $\Gamma$, for any choice of $s$ points $x_{1},\ldots,x_{s}\in\Gamma$ each isomorphism from $\mathbf{x}$ to $\mathbf{y}$ falls into a particular coset of the stabilizer of these points; these cosets are one for each possible choice of images of the points in $\Gamma$.
+\begin{remark} The multiplicative cost described in case \eqref{th:certsoj} of Theorem~\ref{th:cert} means the following: since a permutation in $G$ induces also an even permutation of $\Gamma$, for any choice of $s$ points $x_{1},\ldots,x_{s}\in\Gamma$ each isomorphism from $\mathbf{x}$ to $\mathbf{y}$ falls into a particular coset of the stabilizer of these points; these cosets are one for each possible choice of images of the points in $\Gamma$.